ug-dbg/yop/README.md

  .execute(connection);
   ```

-The [REST](rest) module brings a set of annotation to directly expose the data objects as REST resources :
+The [REST](rest) module brings a set of annotations to directly expose the data objects as REST resources :
 ```
 @Rest(
   path="book",